 You can use a capo to ensure the string is sitting on the first fret wire.
 If you don’t have a capo you can quickly make something like this with a pencil and a few rubber bands.

-Making adjustments to your guitar’s neck really isn’t all that difficult.
-If you want to take great care of your guitar, or plan to start working on guitars in general e.g. adjusting intonation or performing fretwork you will also find knowing how to adjust the truss rod useful.
-As always, however, keep in mind there;s not a one size fits all rule when it comes to your guitar’s setup, the most important thing will always be how the guitar sounds and feels to play.
+Making adjustments to your guitar’s neck isn’t all that difficult.
+If you plan to start working on guitars in general e.g. adjusting intonation or performing fretwork you will also find knowing how to adjust the truss rod useful.
+If you liked this article, be sure to check out our other articles on guitar maintenance here.